Godzilla (TriStar): TriStar Godzilla (1998–2000)

-Toho iteration (2004)
+Zilla (2004–present)

 Early concept artwork depicting the showdown between Godzilla and Zilla in Godzilla: Final Wars.

 During production of Godzilla: Final Wars, director Ryuhei Kitamura asked producer Shōgo Tomiyama whether or not they were allowed to include TriStar's Godzilla in the film.
-Tomiyama checked Toho's contract with Sony and saw they were allowed to use it, stating, "since this was the 50th anniversary film, I thought ‘Why not include the American Godzilla?'"
+Tomiyama checked Toho's contract with Sony and saw they were allowed to use him, stating, "since this was the 50th anniversary film, I thought 'Why not include the American Godzilla?'"
 This incarnation of TriStar's Godzilla was named "Zilla".
 This decision was made because they also felt that Emmerich's film had taken the "God" out of "Godzilla" by portraying the character as a mere animal, however, Kitamura admitted to "liking" the 1998 film and Emmerich's works.
 The name "Zilla" was chosen for the character by Tomiyama as a satirical take on counterfeit Godzilla products that use "Zilla" as a suffix.
+In the film, Zilla is one of many monsters controlled by the Xilliens in their invasion against Earth who engages Godzilla in a battle in Sydney before he is quickly defeated by him.
 A 3D scan of the Trendmasters "Ultimate Godzilla" toy was used as reference for Zilla.
-In the film, Zilla engages Toho's Godzilla in a battle intended "to show which Godzilla is stronger".

 Zilla would fight Godzilla again in a slightly longer battle, and even team up with Godzilla to fight other monsters, in the comic series by IDW Publishing titled Godzilla: Rulers of Earth running between 2013 and 2015.

 The "Zilla" trademark has led to confusion from fans over Toho's treatment of TriStar's Godzilla and the possibilities of rebranding.
 Matt Frank (co-writer and illustrator of Godzilla: Rulers of Earth) clarified, "Toho makes zero distinction between 'Zilla' and 'Godzilla 1998' with the exception of title alone.
 Ever since 2004, Toho's official stance has been that any future incarnations of the character be referred to hereafter as 'Zilla'."
 Keith Aiken (co-editor of SciFi Japan) also clarified that "'Zilla' is a variation of the '1998 Godzilla' but stressed that only the incarnations from the 1998 film and the animated series retain the Godzilla copyright and trademark.